Good Profit: Book summary

 In the book, Koch explains the business strategy behind the remarkable success of his family-owned firm, Koch Industries, which is the second largest privately owned company in the United States.
 Koch is the firm's co-owner, CEO, and chairman of the board.

-This strategy, or “management framework,” is called “Market-Based Management,” or “MBM.”
-Koch says that his book is meant for all business readers who desire to move beyond “anecdotes, buzzwords, and laundry lists” to apply MBM methods to generate profit for themselves, their business, and to improve society as a whole.
+This strategy, or "management framework," is called "Market-Based Management," or "MBM."
+Koch says that his book is meant for all business readers who desire to move beyond "anecdotes, buzzwords, and laundry lists" to apply MBM methods to generate profit for themselves, their business, and to improve society as a whole.

-In explaining MBM, Koch writes that it involves analyzing “business through a win-win mind-set.”
-This strategy, he maintains, has enabled the firm to deal with dramatic geopolitical, economic, and technological changes, and at the same time to earn what he describes as “good profits.”
+In explaining MBM, Koch writes that it involves analyzing "business through a win-win mind-set."
+This strategy, he maintains, has enabled the firm to deal with dramatic geopolitical, economic, and technological changes, and at the same time to earn what he describes as "good profits."
 By this, he means profits that result from treating customers with respect and placing their values first.
-By contrast, “bad profit” involves “disrespecting customers by making them subsidize our business with their tax dollars and higher prices, siphoning away the good profit other companies could have earned.”
+By contrast, "bad profit" involves "disrespecting customers by making them subsidize our business with their tax dollars and higher prices, siphoning away the good profit other companies could have earned.”

 The book argues, then, for a free market, liberated from the distortions of corporate welfare.
-Koch calls for the elimination of government “distortions,” such as ethanol mandates and import tariffs.
-Although Koch Industries profits “short term from these market distortions,” states Koch, they “don't lead to good profit” and thus “leave virtually everyone worse off long term, including us.”
+Koch calls for the elimination of government "distortions," such as ethanol mandates and import tariffs.
+Although Koch Industries profits "short term from these market distortions," states Koch, they "don't lead to good profit" and thus "leave virtually everyone worse off long term, including us.”

 Koch explains that he has willingly shared MBM principles with other firms and organizations, since he is confident that the success of others will not diminish his own.
-“On the contrary, MBM is win-win” Koch has stated, revealing his view that there are no zero-sum scenarios.
+"On the contrary, MBM is win-win" Koch has stated, revealing his view that there are no zero-sum scenarios.

 Dimensions of Market-Based Management

 Vision

-Koch underscores that in order to achieve long-term success a business cannot rely on short-term profits but must accept the necessity of what economist Joseph Schumpeter calls “creative destruction.”
+Koch underscores that to achieve long-term success a business cannot rely on short-term profits but must accept the necessity of what economist Joseph Schumpeter calls "creative destruction."
 This means that a firm must innovate at least as quickly as its most effective competitor.
-Koch also cites Adam Smith's maxim that “Consumption is the sole end and purpose of production; and the interests of the producer ought to be attended to only so far as it may be necessary for promoting that of the consumer.”
-Building on these insights, Koch explains that at the heart of MBM is the understanding that the role of business “is to help people improve their lives by providing products and services they value more highly than their alternatives, and to do so while consuming fewer resources.”
+Koch also cites Adam Smith's maxim that "Consumption is the sole end and purpose of production; and the interests of the producer ought to be attended to only so far as it may be necessary for promoting that of the consumer."
+Building on these insights, Koch explains that at the heart of MBM is the understanding that the role of business "is to help people improve their lives by providing products and services they value more highly than their alternatives, and to do so while consuming fewer resources.”